 Red Pepper comes from a different plant and contains minimal amounts of piperine.

 How to cook lentils

 Lentils are easy to cook and are the perfect 1-pot ingredient.
 Just rinse them under running water once to clean them.
-Put them to boil with four times their volume of water, and that is it for a base for other things as dips and warm salads.
+Then, put them to boil with four times their volume of water, and that is it for a base for other things as dips and warm salads.

-Alternatively, you can stir fry some garlic and any kind of onion, and add the lentils and water directly on top of the "sofrito," and just add some spices and herbs, such as curry, and turmeric, salt, and pepper.
+Alternatively, you can stir fry some garlic and any onion, add the lentils and water directly on top of the "sofrito," and add some spices and herbs, such as curry, and turmeric, salt, and pepper.